 Common sense measures can help significantly to reduce risk.
 Such as making sure that buildings and equipment are in good repair and adhering to regulations.

 This is why basic health & safety risk assessments are so essential for every organisation.

-Why does Health and Safety in the Workplace matter?
+Why does Workplace Health and Safety UK matter?

 The obvious business-related motivation to look after the health, safety and well-being of your employee’s is that it inevitably enhances trust, productivity and loyalty.